Artisan Sourdough Bread Recipe

 ball of unfermented sourdough ball

-Place the dough ball back into the bowl and cover with plastic wrap.
-Now it is time for bulk fermentation.
+• Place the dough ball back into the large bowl and cover with plastic wrap or a tea towel.
+Now it is time for bulk fermentation in letting the dough rest.
 That starter is going to make all of your bread dough bubbly and light textured.
 Watch it do it’s magic!
-Or do like me and go to sleep while it works. 🙂 This step normally takes about 10-12ish hours for us.
+Or go to sleep while it works like I do. 🙂 This step normally takes about 10-12ish hours at room temperature.
 It really depends on temperature and how active your starter is.
 The dough should be nearly doubled in size though.

 You should see pretty bubbles of all sizes in the dough.
 That’s why we love to use a glass bowl!

-Start on one side and fold the dough over.
-Then turn the dough slightly and fold over the next section of dough towards the center.
+• Start on one side and fold the dough over.
+Then turn the dough slightly on the work surface and fold over the next section of dough towards the center.
 Turn the dough again and fold again, then do it again until you’ve gone all the way around the circle.
 This process creates a surface tension on the outside of the dough for a nice shape.

 sourdough bread in a banneton basket

-Place the dough ball, smooth side down, into a floured banneton basket.
+• Place the dough ball, smooth side down, into a floured proofing basket.
 Allow the dough to sit again for another 1-3 hours.
-You want the dough to look light textured and not dense at all.
+The dough should look light textured and not dense at all.
 It won’t fully rise to double again….just watch for the texture to lighten.
 Don’t let this stage go too long because you want that “oven spring” during baking, which is the final rise before the crust forms on the outside of the bread.

 • Then remove the lid of the dutch oven and bake without the lid for an extra 10 minutes.
 This will get the crust beautifully golden brown.